SaltShakerOW/XIVMarketBoardBot/README.md

 CHANNEL_ID=
 ```

 Once that is done, you're all set!
-Simply execute the "bot.py" file in your code's root directory and you should be off to the races!
+Simply ensure the packages found in "requirements.txt" are installed in your python enviornment and execute the "bot.py" file in your code's root directory and you should be off to the races!

 ## Disclaimer